 Still others are caused by insects or diseases, which the plant can't fight off because of being weakened by the way they're being grown; most succulent plants need bright light, at least for several hours a day, or grow lights that will supply the right intensity.

-Generally, they have fleshy roots that can rot in soil that holds too much moisture; they absolutely have to have good drainage.
+Generally, they have fleshy roots that can rot in soil that holds too much moisture; they absolutely have to have good drainage - this means soil that has gravel, sand, pumice or lava rock as a high percentage of the mix, by volume.

 They also don't have the ability to withstand cold temperatures, and hate to be near air conditioners or heat registers in a draft.